Photo of Halifax MkIII at Elvington Air Museum near York

 Some 2500 of these were built at the Preston factories and flying from Samlesbury out of a total of approx 6200.

 Prior to the Halifax there were 770 Hampdens built at Preston / Samlesbury, just over half the total build of 1430.
-The Hampden was first flown in 1936 and production finished in 1941.
+The Hampden was first flown in 1936, entered the RAF in 1940 and flew its first mission in 1941.
+Production finished in 1941.